Bioneers: Origin of name

 Bioneer (a portmanteau of "biological pioneer") is a neologism coined by founder Kenny Ausubel.
 It describes individuals and groups working in diverse disciplines who have crafted creative solutions to various environmental and socio-cultural problems rooted in shared core values, including whole systems, (anticipatory) thinking, a view of all life as interdependent, and sustainable mutual aid.

 Annual conference

 The first National Bioneers Conference, organized by Co-founders Kenny Ausubel and Nina Simons, took place in 1990.
 For many years, the conference was held annually in the fall in San Rafael, California.
 In 2023, the Bioneers conference moved to Berkeley, California.

+The 37th Bioneers Conference in 2026, will be held in Berkeley, California, March 26th to March 28th.

 The national conference brings together a wide array of scientific and social innovators.
 Conference speakers come from interdisciplinary fields: environmental and socio-political activism; green-biology, chemistry, design, architecture and urban planning; organic and beyond organic farming and gardening; indigenous perspectives; biodiversity, bioremediation, and wildland preservation; alternative energy; engaged spirituality, literature and the arts; holistic and ecological medicine; ethnobotany; socially responsible entrepreneurship, business and philanthropy; the environmental justice, women's and youth movements, independent media, etc.

 In many cases, the technological or social solutions to problems showcased are founded on emulation of natural self-organizing systems.